Artchibald/2022_icon_rebrand_scripts/README.md

 Please let me know if you’d like to discuss live.
 (Example below shows that expressive icon would be cropped – slightly).
 See email 28 June

+# New action for pattern form Diane and Chris, see chat and discuss on call

 # To do

 - Create folders for all SVG, EPS, JPG,PNG and try to save them in the right place